sscs-ose/sscs-ose-chipathon.github.io/SPECS.md

 **5. DACs**
 For the DAC, it may be best to aim for a current steering topology (also used in the Analog Discovery 2).
 Such a DAC will produce a differential output current that is converted to a differential voltage and image-filtered by the AWG signal conditioning block.
 Off the shelf current steering DACs are typically designed for high currents to interface with 50 Ohm loads.
 This is not a requirement in our on-chip environment; we can deviate to minimize circuit area.
+It is desirable to have at least two DACs (as shown in the system diagram) so that two signals can be generated simultaneously in real time, but this is not a must.

 | Specification | Symbol | Baseline requirement | Comment |
 | ------------- | ------ |--------------------- |-------- |